longturn/freeciv21/docs/Contributing/pull-request.rst

 command runs a configure process and then sets things up to do the install portion inside the same :file:`build` directory, keeping work in progress all in one place.

-The third and forth commands compile and installs the code.
+The third and fourth commands compile and install the code.
 The last command is used to generate the documentation that you are reading right now.
 You can open :file:`./build/docs/index.html` to see a locally generated copy of the documentation prior to pushing a change up.